eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 	the scalar arguments are expanded to form a structure array that has a consistent dimension \cite[\S6.1.3, pp. 104-105]{Eaton2016a}.

-"To create a *struc* "that has/contains "a cell array as an individual
+"To create a *struct* "that has/contains "a cell array as an individual
 	field", wrap it in another cell array
 	\cite[\S6.1.3, pp. 106]{Eaton2016a}.
 	From personal experimentation in [h-structures.m](https://github.com/eda-ricercatore/gulyas-scripts/blob/master/sandbox/gnu-octave/h-structures.m), when I specify the cell